-Turn Biotechnologies First to Deliver mRNA into the Dermis Using Proprietary LNPs, With No Distribution to Other Organs
+Turn Biotechnologies First to Deliver mRNA into the Dermis Using Proprietary LNPs, with No Distribution to Other Organs

 - Company's eTurna™ delivery platform ensures unprecedented precision, safety

-- In-vivo biodistribution of mRNA into dermal cells, tissues shows high transfection efficiency, gene expression
+- In-vivo biodistribution of mRNA into dermal cells, tissues show high transfection efficiency, gene expression

 - Data presented at ASDS Annual Meeting